Easy-Care Foliage for Indoors

 - Size: will become tree-like over time.
 When up-potting, use a well-drained potting mix.

 - Light: Place in a sunny East or Southern window

-- Water: allow soil to dry between waterings; mist daily for added humidity
+- Water: allow soil surface to dry between waterings

-- Fertilizer: use a mild fertilizer every 2 weeks
+- Fertilizer: use a mild fertilizer once a month in summer

 - Winter care: reduce watering and food in winter